Nietzscheanism

 A reason for expecting dominant organisms in the future to be Nietzscheans involves the idea that they will be expected utility maximisers - who display their utility functions in public.

-A public display of your utility function shows everyone where your loyalties lie.
 A failure to display of your utility function will probably mean that no one trusts you - because they don't know what your motives are.

 A public display of your utility function is analogous to a company displaying its charter.
-People often want to know who they are dealing with, and what their motives are.
+People often want to know who they are dealing with - and what their motives are.

 A display of your utility function could be faked.
 But there could be penalties for deceit - and utility functions could be incorporated into tamper-proof hardware, signed by a trusted authority, or authenticated by other means.